mhowlett/Nhiredis/README.md

 copy libhiredisx.so into the same directory you will be using Nhiredis.dll from.

+**Note:** Nhiredis targets Win32, and applications that use Nhiredis must also set their target property to "Win32" .
+I don't properly understand the full implications of this, or indeed whether or not there is a way around it, but it doesn't seem to stop me from doing anything I want to do, including running applications that link to Nhiredis using mono under linux.

 ## Library Components

 _Nhiredis_ is the library you reference in your application